 Communication is key to building and maintaining the team.
-It can be particularly challenging with teams in different locations, but Baggu used technology and a dedicated company ‘liason’ to maintain open lines of communication between its West Coast based design and operations team and its New York based sales team.
+It can be particularly challenging with teams in different locations.
+To overcome this, Baggu, for example, used technology and a dedicated company ‘liason’ to maintain open lines of communication between its West Coast based design and operations team and its New York based sales team.

 Stage 3 – Norming

 Characteristics – The team now responds well to its leader’s facilitation, and they clearly understand and accept their roles and responsibilities.
 Here, group agreement precedes big decisions, while smaller decisions are delegated to individuals or smaller groups within the team.
 Also, processes and working style are discussed and developed collaboratively.